 A parent’s opinion on what custody or parenting time arrangement is best for the child or children may or may not be consistent with the law.
 Generally, there are multiple ways to serve the child’s best interests and provide for the child’s needs.
 Two parents may have completely different opinions about what is in the child’s best interests.
 This presents a difficult situation for the Court.

-Custody evaluations are performed by a neutral evaluator who has been appointed by the Court to conduct an independent investigation, and to make recommendations based on the “Best Interest Factors” set forth in Minn.
-Stat. §518.17
+A Parenting Plan Evaluation is performed by a neutral evaluator who has been appointed by the Court to conduct an independent investigation and to make recommendations based on the “Best Interest Factors” set forth in Minn.
+Stat. §518.17.